Pecica

 Pecica (/ro/; Pécska; Petschka; Печка/Pečka) is a town in Arad County, western Romania.
 In ancient times it was a Dacian fortress called Ziridava and today it is an important archeological site.
 Situated at 25 km from Arad, it was declared a town in 2004.
 Its administrative territory extends into the Arad Plateau.
 The town administers three villages: Bodrogu Vechi (Óbodrog), Sederhat (Szederhát) and Turnu (Tornya).

 Etymology

-The name "Pecica" is derived from the name "Pečka", meaning oven in South Slavic.
+The name "Pecica" is derived from the name "Pečka", meaning oven.

 Population

 At the 2021 census, Pecica had a population of 11,950.
 At the 2011 census, the town had 11,885 inhabitants; of those, 62.2% were Romanians, 28% Hungarians, 8.4% Roma, 0.36% Serbs, 0.33% Slovaks, and 0.7% of other or undeclared nationalities.

 History

 Due to the abundance of archaeological finds of the zone an important historic period known as the Periam-Pecica culture was named after the settlement.
 The history of the localities Pecica, Bodrogu Vechi, Sederhat and Turnu is closely connected with the events making highly memorable the entire zone of the Arad Plateau.

 The first mention in documents of the locality dates back to 1335 when it was known as Petk.
 Sederhat was registered only in 1913, Turnu in 1333 under the name of Mok, while Bodrogu Vechi in 1422 under the name of Bodruch.
 It has a complex political and multicultural history with periods of direct Ottoman rule, periods of Habsburg monarchy and Kingdom of Hungary.
 After the Austro-Hungarian Compromise of 1867, it became part of the Kingdom of Hungary within Austria-Hungary.
 When the Treaty of Trianon was signed, Pecica and the surrounding area became part of the Kingdom of Romania.
 Since then the town has been part of Romania.